iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 ![user object 3](object-user-delete.png)

-Technically, the key may be any string, even with multiple words, for instance `"hello world"`, or even a sentence like `"likes to swim?"`.
+Technically, we can name the property using any string, like `"hello world"`, or even a sentence like `"likes to swim?"`.
+And sometimes that's handy.

-To work with such keys, there exists another way to access them, because the dot notation doesn't work:
+But to work with complex keys, there's another way to access them, because the dot notation stops working:

 ```js run
 user.likes to swim? = true; // syntax error!
 ```

-The dot assumes that the key is a valid variable identifier (no spaces and other limitations).
+That's because the dot only supports keys that are valid variable identifiers (no spaces and other limitations).

 There's a more powerful "square bracket notation" that works with any string: